What Is Spaghetti Architecture? Causes, Risks, and Best Practices to Avoid It?

 In A Hurry?

-• Spaghetti architecture can lead to duplicate processes, high costs, and lower company culture.
+• It leads to duplicate processes, higher operational costs, and unstable company culture.

 • Spaghetti architecture must be solved if a business wants to scale.